kdi208/custom-method/plan.md

 ### Phase 4: Update Reporting

 1.  **Modify `generate_report` Method:** The reporting will need to be adapted to handle results from 100 personas.
-    - The "Persona Performance Analysis" section will be too long to list every persona.
+    - The "Persona Performance Analysis" section will be reframed to focus on demographic segmentation rather than individual profiles.
-    - It should be modified to provide a summary, such as:
+    - The report will provide a summary including:
         - Overall performance metrics across all personas.
-        - Identification of the Top 5 and Bottom 5 performing personas to highlight which profiles the agent handles well or poorly.
+        - Identification of the Top 5 and Bottom 5 performing individual personas to highlight specific successes or failures.
-        - Potentially group personas by a common trait (e.g., income group, age) if further analysis is desired.
+        - **Segmented Performance Analysis:** The core of the new analysis will be dedicated sections that aggregate and compare performance metrics (e.g., Success Rate) across key demographic segments confirmed to be in the data:
+            - **By Age Group:** (e.g., 18-24, 25-34, etc.)
+            - **By Gender:** (male, female, non-binary)
+            - **By Income Group:** (e.g., 0-30000, 30001-94000, etc.)
+        - This provides concrete, data-driven insights instead of relying on abstract persona archetypes.

 ## 4. Summary of Changes